Porsche Taycan Cross Turismo running costs & insurance

 Like many of the most expensive electric cars, the Taycan Cross Turismo has a hefty price tag and will be costly to insurance, but otherwise running costs are reasonable

 Like many high-performance cars, especially electric ones, the Taycan Cross Turismo has a very high insurance rating.
 Other running costs are low, however – especially if you mostly recharge at home.
-Plus, during the 2021/22 financial year, electric cars sit in the 1% Benefit-in-Kind (BiK) company-car tax band; this increases to just 2% for the 2022/23 and 2023/24 financial years.
+And if you're able to run a Taycan Cross Turismo as a company vehicle, the news is even better, with just a 2% Benefit-in-Kind (BiK) tax rating applying for the foreseeable future.

 Porsche Taycan Cross Turismo insurance group